-Here are some pointers to consider as you develop a stronger approach to decision making.
-Included are methods for making data from your Project Portfolio Management solution actionable.
-These are ways you can integrate data into a transparent, inquiry-based decision process.
+Here are some pointers to consider as you develop a stronger approach to decision-making.
+Included are methods for making data from your Project Portfolio Management solution actionable and integrating data-driven insights into a transparent, inquiry-based decision process.

-Advocacy Process is the least productive mode of decision making.
-Your team members are in a passionate contest presenting emotionally charged opinions on what they believe to be the best option.
-Sometimes, groups within your organization will battle for their point of view or their portion of the budget.
-In a large organization, everyone wants to plant their flag into something they can call their own.
-Conflict can arise and become personal in this destructive mode.
+Sometimes, groups within your organization will battle for their point of view or their portion of the budget to the point of gridlock.
+If everyone wants to plant their flag on something they can call their own, conflict can flare and become personal.

 How a PPM Solution Supports Inquiry Process

-- Priority of the project to the organization: How Projectric helps with determining project prioritization and scoring
+- Priority of the project for the organization: Projectric helps by performing project prioritization and scoring

-- Who is working on the project and their impact: Understand the resources available to allocate to a project
+- Who is working on the project and their impact: Projectric quickly and easily helps you understand the resources available to allocate to a project

-- Whether the project is on track and on budget: Our guide to the reporting you need to understand where your project stands
+- Whether the project is on track and on budget: Projectric can provide the real-time reporting you need to understand where your project stands

 PPM directly supports fact-based inquiry, which leads to Data Driven Decision (DDD) making.

-If you are going to be the ultimate decision maker on a certain subject, remove yourself from deliberations.
-Review your team’s findings and discussions later.
-Evaluate the strengths and weaknesses discussed.
+If you are the ultimate decision maker on a certain subject, consider removing yourself from deliberations.
+Instead, review your team’s findings and discussions, and evaluate the strengths and weaknesses discussed.
 Cyrus The Great, the founder of the Persian Empire, was said to have praised “diversity in counsel, unity in command.”
 Consider your team’s input and count a PPM solution as part of your counsel.

-Beware of confirmation bias—if someone on your team feels strongly about one solution over another, have them evaluate the strengths of the solution they view as weaker.
+Beware of confirmation bias—if someone on your team feels strongly about one solution over another, have them evaluate the strengths of a solution they view as weaker.
 “Presented with someone else’s argument, we’re quite adept at spotting the weaknesses.
 Almost invariably, the positions we’re blind about are our own,” says Elizabeth Kolbert in her fascinating article on the limitations of human reason in The New Yorker Magazine.

 Explain Why You Made Your Decision

-It will strengthen your rapport and your team’s solidarity to explain why you choose one option over another.
-Do take the time to review how your decision differs from the views your team members may have presented.
-Reviewing data gathered from your PPM solution upholds the integrity of your decision.
+Explaining why you choose one option over another will strengthen your rapport and your team’s solidarity.
+Take the time to review how your decision differs from the views your team members may have presented.
+Reviewing data gathered from your PPM solution can uphold the integrity of your decision.